 It’s important to understand that your oral health is part of a larger system.
 When you are unable to eat nutrient-rich foods, it can have an effect on the bones in your body.
 It’s not uncommon for people who are missing one or more teeth to suffer from tooth decay and jawbone deterioration resulting from poor diets.

-Whether you need one or several teeth replaced, you may want to talk to your dentist about.
+Whether you need one or several teeth replaced, you may want to talk to your dentist about dental implant restoration.
 Dental implants are a serious commitment, which is why it’s important you have all the facts so you can make an informed decision about your oral health.

-Dr. Ritzema DDS at Complete Health Dentistry strives to help patients achieve their best smiles by offering his expertise in dental treatments, please feel free to schedule an appointment at our Grand Rapids implant dentist at (616) 458-7267..
-If you are interested in finding out if you are a or any of our other
+Dr. Ritzema DDS at Complete Health Dentistry strives to help patients achieve their best smiles by offering his expertise in dental implant surgery.
+If you are interested in finding out if you are a candidate for dental implants or any of our other dental treatments, please feel free to schedule an appointment at our Grand Rapids implant dentist at (616) 458-7267.